nanoash7/SkiGenius/README.md

 # SkiGenius

+### Access the Application
+Ski Genius is hosted through the streamlit community cloud resource at https://skigenius.streamlit.app/

-### How To Use This Application
+### How To Use This Application Locally
-See the examples folder in the root directory of this repository for how to use this app.
+See the examples folder in the root directory of this repository for how to use this app on your local system.

 ### Project Type:
 Recommendation and Planning Tool